deedevopsguy/hello-world-bm/README.md

 To follow along with this project, you will need:

-1) An AWS account with access to the ECS service
-2) Docker installed on your local machine
+1) Docker installed on your local machine
-3) Basic familiarity with Python and Flask
+2) Basic familiarity with Python and Flask

 Building and Running the Application Locally